 Keeping Swimmers Safer

 With hazards presented on beaches, there are many regional differences.
 Signs for ocean beaches are different from signs for the Great Lakes’ beaches.
 And safety signs for the Great Lakes’ beaches are different from signs meant to be posted at small lake and river beaches.
 Because of these variations, to be most effective, each beach safety sign system should be customized to meet the needs of each organization and each locale.
 Yet one aspect is the same; whether you are a hotel, park service, municipality, or private land owner, you all share the same concern addressed by beach safety signs – the need to protect people from tragedy on your beach.
 We would like to help protect the people on your beaches.
 Contact us to schedule your initial consultation.

-Lifeguards on beaches are busy rescuing people every day from dangers associated with large bodies of water.
+The lifeguards in Hawaii are busy rescuing many people every day.
 Why?
-Because many people don’t understand the potential hazards related to beach environments – everything from sharp coral to seriously strong undertow that can rip you from the shore.
-Injuries and deaths occur frequently enough that communicating safety is paramount for the country’s beaches, especially the oceans and Great Lakes.
-Clarion designed new safety signs for a large number of these hazards – signs meant to affect people’s behavior so they can better avoid harm.
-Clear and concise language was used in conjunction with eye-catching ISO-formatted graphical symbols to communicate the most essential messages.
-It should be noted that the symbol elements were made predominate because of the necessity to convey safety information to the wide variety of international, often non-English-reading, people who visit beaches.
+Because, as the state’s lifeguards often say, “In Hawaii, people only see the beauty, not the beast.”
+The ocean is the beast . . . and it has to be respected.
+Among the hazards on Hawaii’s beaches are strong currents and pounding surfs – both of which injure and kill people frequently enough that communicating safety is paramount for the Hawaiian Lifeguard Association.
+Working with the Association, Clarion designed new safety signs for all of the state’s beaches – signs meant to inform people of hazards and affect their behavior so they can better avoid harm.
+Clear and concise language was used in conjunction with eye-catching graphical symbols to communicate the most essential messages.
+It should be noted that the symbol elements were made predominate because of the necessity to convey safety information to the state’s wide variety of international, often non-English-reading, visitors.